 When it comes to selling a tenant-occupied property, you do have options.
 And the good news is, you don’t have to wait until the property is vacant before putting a for sale sign in the yard.
 One option is to put the property on the market while your tenants are still there.
 But many buyers will not be interested in buying a property that comes with tenants attached.
 Selling a house is stressful enough; the last thing you need to do is have tenants interfering with the sale of your property.

-If you are going to sell your house with tenants, it’s wise to be aware of landlord and tenant rights when selling your property.
+If you are going to sell your house with tenants, it’s wise to be aware of landlord and tenant rights when selling your rental property.
 State rules and regulations vary, so take some time to research New York landlord-tenant laws for your Long Island home.

 Regardless of legal requirements, you should notify your tenants as soon as possible.
 That way, they can start making arrangements to find a new residence and you can ensure a smooth and coordinated departure from the home.
 After all, you’ll need some cooperation from the tenant if you want to achieve top dollar.
 For example, you may ask them or help them clean up the apartment so it will show better to prospective buyers.